-We all need a little help now and again, and starting a new job or a new role within an existing job is one of those times when the experience and advice of a colleague or mentor could make the difference between succeeding or failing.
+We all need a little help now and again, and starting a new job or a new role within an existing job is one of those times when the experience and advice of a colleague or role model could make the difference between succeeding or failing.

 January 2023 is National Mentoring Month, when Mentor.org run a campaign which aims to “unify and expand the mentoring movement, celebrate the power of relationships, and raise awareness around the importance of youth mentoring”.
-The main campaign began in 2002 and is run across all parts of the United States, but there is no reason why people from other parts of the world cannot join in with the movement and help make a difference to the lives of young people.
+The main campaign began in 2002 and is run across all parts of the United States, but there is no reason why people from other parts of the world cannot join in with the movement, be a role model, and help make a difference to the lives of young people.

 This year, the main theme is to “Imagine What’s Possible When We Support Youth” with an emphasis on imagining and then creating a world where young people feel empowered, encouraged and understood.
 Mentors are perfectly placed to help young people in this regard, whether that is encouraging them to follow their passions, do well in their school studies, or just join in with their communities and thrive, rather than just survive.